eaprelsky/infodynamics/book/15_consciousness_as_electricity.md

 You are simultaneously:
 - A collection of atoms following quantum mechanical laws
 - A biological organism following evolutionary principles
-- An electrical system following information physics principles
+- An electrical system following information dynamics principles
 - A psychological agent with beliefs, desires, and emotions
 - A social being embedded in cultural relationships
 - A conscious entity capable of love, creativity, and meaning